-Novastar is a minerals exploration company with the objectives of both driving global demand for Thorium and becoming a global supplier of thorium to the nuclear energy industry.
+Novastar is a minerals exploration company with the objectives of both driving global demand for thorium and becoming a global supplier of thorium to the nuclear energy industry.
 To this end, we have acquired and plan to acquire both physical properties and rights to properties that contain monazite deposits.
 The phosphate mineral monazite, which exists as a sand, contains concentrations of thorium oxide as well as other Rare Earth Minerals (REM).
-All commercial grade Thorium metal (in Oxide Form) is extracted from mineral monazite.
+All commercial grade thorium metal (in Oxide Form) is extracted from mineral monazite.

-During the quarter ended December 31, 2005, we entered into an agreement to acquire a 51% (up to 91%) interest in mineral leases located in Alabama, U.S.A., prospective for REM and Platinum Group Metals (PGM).
-In the previous quarter ended September 30, 2005, we entered in to an agreement to acquire a 100% undivided interest in three mineral interests located in the state of North Queensland, Australia prospective for mining Thorium and REM and an agreement under which we were assigned minerals leases in Alabama prospective for mining Thorium and REM.
+On September 14, 2005 we entered into an agreement under which we were assigned certain mineral leases in Alabama, USA, prospective for mining thorium and REM.
+On December 31, 2005 we entered into an agreement to acquire a 51% (up to 91%) interest in certain other mineral leases located in Alabama, prospective for REM and Platinum Group Metals (PGM).
+On September 30, 2005 we entered in to an agreement to acquire a 100% undivided interest in three mineral interests located in the state of North Queensland, Australia prospective for mining Thorium and REM.

-Subsequent to December 31, 2005 we entered into a definitive merger agreement to merge with Thorium Power, Inc. (Thorium Power), a privately-held Washington, D.C. area-based company that develops and deploys thorium-based nuclear fuel technologies designed to stop the production of weapons-suitable plutonium and eliminate existing plutonium stockpiles.
+Effective January 10, 2006 we entered into a non-binding letter of intent for a business combination with Thorium Power, Inc. ("Thorium Power").
+Thorium Power is a privately-held Washington, D.C. area-based company that develops and deploys thorium-based nuclear fuel technologies designed to stop the production of weapons-suitable plutonium and eliminate existing plutonium stockpiles (see www.thoriumpower.com).
+On February 14, 2006 we entered into a definitive Agreement and Plan of Merger (the "Merger Agreement") with Thorium Power.